Domestic Assault, Felony Assault, Crimes with Domestic Relationship

 Cast in the Victim Role

 Often the complainant (the prosecutor’s “victim”) begs and pleads with the prosecuting attorney to drop the charges against their loved one.

 The first report to police may have been untrue, or misunderstood.
 Or, the complainant may simply not want their loved one prosecuted.
 But typically the prosecuting attorneys do their best to ignore these pleas, as long as they can.

 This, despite the victim’s rights statute in Minnesota requiring prosecuting attorneys to listen to “victim’s” desired outcomes.

-Complainants often go to a domestic defense attorney like Gallagher for help, and for a voice in the legal process.
-Attorney Gallagher helps either as defendant’s counsel, or as the witness attorney.
+So Complainants often go to a domestic defense attorney like Thomas Gallagher for help; and for a voice in the legal process.
+And Attorney Thomas Gallagher helps either as defendant’s counsel; or as the witness attorney.

 The Government as the Abuser